My parents bought me my first computer in 5th grade (2008). I was 11.

 Even though I have never attended lectures, my university gave me the time and my study program.
 I used a lot of Berkeley, MIT, Harvard public resources for studying.
 Blogs, private resources, Facebook groups, youtube channels, driven by amazing human beings are the most important sources of knowledge in the Internet era.

-I learned data structures, algorithms, advanced c++ techniques, object-oriented, aspect-oriented, functional programming, haskell, scheme, networks, statistics, ai, basic algebra, geometry, mathematical analysis, discrete structures, os, elixir, databases, containers, project management, software architecture, requirements analysis, QA and more using only google and my study program.
+I learned data structures, algorithms, advanced c++ techniques, object-oriented, aspect-oriented, functional programming, haskell, scheme, networks, statistics, ai, basic algebra, geometry, mathematical analysis, discrete structures, os, elixir, databases, containers, project management, software architecture, requirements analysis, QA and more using google, some materials from my uni, and my study program.

 As for me,

 I earned my software engineering degree in Jan 2020.
-Check out my university results: uni_results.pdf
+Check out my courses & results: uni_results.pdf

 I was made with in Ukraine